Housing Stabilization Program

 As we approach the fourth year since the COVID-19 outbreak, the persistent financial instability for our neighbors who live on low incomes indicates a need for a new approach.
 For many of these households, financial support alone – though impactful in the short term – is not enough to address insurmountable rent debt in the long term.

 Community Roots Housing is responding to the ongoing rent debt crisis by launching the Housing Stabilization Program (HSP), a pilot project designed to provide targeted financial and supportive resources for Community Roots residents who live at the Liberty Bank Building.
-With your help, our goal is to raise $40,000 by the end of 2023 to support the costs of rental assistance, Resident Services staff time, and other implementation expenses associated with this new model.
+With your help, our goal is to raise funds to support the costs of rental assistance, Resident Services staff time, and other implementation expenses associated with this new model.

 Support the Housing Stabilization Program today